HesselM/rpicross_notes/02-network.md

 Hooray!
 We can now finally boot the RPi.
 But before we can continue our quest to cross-compiling, we need to do some RPi-maintenance.

+> Note: While it is advisable, you can skip this (re)boot step and continue adjusting settings before you actually reboot.
+Nonetheless, you eventually need to do these steps!

 1. Insert the SDCard in the RPi and power it up.
 1. SSH to the RPi (use hostname or ip-address if known)